 - 1. Display the DEPRC menu: press FIN DEPRC. - 2.
 Define the characteristics of the asset: - a.
-Key in the cost basis and press BASIS . - b.
-Key in the salvage value and press SALV.
+Key in the cost basis and press BASIS - b.
+Key in the salvage value and press SRLV.
 If there is no salvage value, enter zero. - c.
-Key in the useful life and press LIFE. - 3.
-Press MORE for the rest of the DEPRC menu. - 4.
-Key in the number for the year of depreciation you want to calculate (1, 2, 3, etc.) and press YR# - 5.
-If you are using the declining-balance method, enter the DB factor (a percentage) and press FRCT^{}. - 6.
-Press DB, SOYD, or SL to calculate the appropriate depreciation. - To see the remaining depreciable value (basis salvage value accumulated depreciation), press ▼. - 8.
-To calculate the depreciation for another year, just change YR# and press DB, SOYD, or SL again.
+Key in the useful life and press LIFE . - 3.
+Press MORE for the rest of the DEPRC menu. - Key in the number for the year of depreciation you want to calculate (1, 2, 3, etc.) and press YR# . - If you are using the declining-balance method, enter the DB factor (a percentage) and press FACT%. - 6.
+Press DB , SOYD , or SL to calculate the appropriate depreciation. - To see the remaining depreciable value (basis-salvage valueaccumulated depreciation), press ▼. - To calculate the depreciation for another year, just change YR# and press DB , SOYD , or SL again. - The calculated values of RDV, DB, SOYD, and SL are rounded internally to the number of decimal places specified by the current display setting.
+A setting of FIX 2 means that these values will be rounded internally to two decimal places.